Arshad-Siddiqui/tech-molopoly/README.md

-# tech-molopoly
+# Tech Monopoly

 ## Goals

-The goal of this project is to increase familiarity with useGesture as well as web sockets in order to develop an online game of monopoly.
-The difference in approach between how this game will play as opposed to the current official online monopoly game is how strict the ruling is.
-For this game there will be no strict ruling and you can play as you see fit by essentially dragging cards around.

-Another goal is to increase familiarity with frontend testing using vitest and the react testing library as well as cypress in order to write cleaner code through test driven development.
+- Increase comfort with useGesture, web sockets and frontend component testing.
+- Create a monopoly game that is more flexible than the current official online monopoly game.
+- Dockerize the backend application.

 ## Stretch goals